 - SOQL-only data access — The

 run_soql_querytool supports reads but there are no tools for creating, updating, or deleting records.
-For data manipulation, you need a community MCP server like SurajAdsul’s - Telemetry enabled by default — The server collects usage telemetry unless you explicitly pass
+For data manipulation, pair with a community server like Advanced Communities’ (v1.6.5, actively maintained) - Telemetry enabled by default — The server collects usage telemetry unless you explicitly pass

 --no-telemetry - JWT authentication issues — Open issue #10 reports problems with JWT-based auth and metadata deployment, which can affect CI/CD environments that use certificate-based authentication